-As the majority of Calpe's business is with policyholders in the UK, Calpe does not anticipate that the possible loss of access to the single market will have a significant impact on its business and performance.
-Calpe ceased writing motor business in Ireland on 31 March 2018.
-Calpe will provide service continuity with respect to all live contracts with policyholders and all valid claims under live and expired contracts under the Irish temporary run-off regime.
+As the majority of Calpe's business is with policyholders in the UK, Calpe does not anticipate Brexit having a material impact on its business and performance.
+However, the Board continues to monitor developments in respect of the GAR.
+In readiness for the loss of EU passporting rights, Calpe ceased writing direct motor business in Ireland on 31 March 2018 and all other classes in Ireland by 31 December 2020.
+In March 2021, the Central Bank of Ireland granted approval for Calpe to operate under the temporary run-off regime.
+Calpe will provide service continuity with respect to all live Irish contracts and all valid claims under live and expired Irish contracts under that regime.